th3r4ven/R4VENRansomware/README.md

 # R4VEN Ransomware
-Simple ransomware, encrypt data via assymetric AES-ECB 256 encrypt
+Simple ransomware, encrypt data via symetric AES-ECB 256 encrypt

 It is supposed encrypt to all type of files.